JC3/UnityToolkitMixingExamples/README.md

 Also, the IMGUI-based containers may "jitter" a bit as you resize the windows.
 This is just an unavoidable quirk of when IMGUI makes calculate layout rects available.
 You'll notice that the UI Toolkit-based example is much snappier and more well-behaved.

+## GUILayoutEx

+This has a utility class with some methods for laying out UI Toolkit elements on IMGUI windows that you can use if you want.
+It also has an example of it being used.